Property (T) for fiber products: Necessary and sufficient conditions

 \subsection{Normalized functions of positive type}

 \begin{theorem} Let $G$ be a locally compact group having Property (T), which acts continuously by automorphisms on a $\sigma$-compact, locally compact group $N$.
 This induces an action of $G$ on the space $\mathcal{P}_1(N)$ of normalized functions of positive type on $N$.
 Let $\mathcal{P}_1(N)^G$ be the set of fixed points.
 Then $N\rtimes G$ has Property (T) if and only if every sequence $\{f_n\}\subset\mathcal{P}_1(N)^G$, that converges uniformly on compact subsets to the constant function $1$, converges uniformly on $N$. \end{theorem} \begin{remark} If we put $G=\{1\}$ in the above theorem then we get back the statement of \cite[Chapitre 5, Th\'eor\`eme 11]{dlHV}. \end{remark} The proof of \cite[Chapitre 5, Th\'eor\`eme 11]{dlHV} can be adapted to our situation using a couple of preliminary Lemmas.
-The first lemma can be seen as an adaptation of the GNS construction to our case. \begin{lemma} Any $f\in\mathcal{P}_1(N)^G$ is of the form $f(n)=\langle\Pi(n,1)v,v\rangle$, where $(\Pi,V_\Pi)$ is a unitary representation of $N\rtimes G$ and $v\in V_\Pi$ is a unit vector which is fixed by $\Pi(\{1\}\times G)$. \end{lemma}
+The first lemma can be seen as an adaptation of the GNS construction to our case. \begin{lemma} Let $G$ be a topological group acting continuously by automorphisms on a topological group $N$.
+Then any $f\in\mathcal{P}_1(N)^G$ is of the form $f(n)=\langle\Pi(n,1)v,v\rangle$, where $(\Pi,V_\Pi)$ is a unitary representation of $N\rtimes G$ and $v\in V_\Pi$ is a unit vector which is fixed by $\Pi(\{1\}\times G)$. \end{lemma}